omzi/madam-sauce/README.md

 ## 📌 Project Status: ARCHIVED
 > **Warning**: *This project was my first NodeJS web app.
 As you might expect, it contains TONS of "non-best" practices.
 I was in a rush to deliver a task during an internship.
-Use code/structure from this repo at your sole discretion.*
+Use of code/structure from this repo is at your sole discretion.*
 -----

 <br>